adamkr13/Boats-4-U/README.md

 More specifically, boat drivers can create, update, and delete a profile that includes:
 - the driver's name
 - the hourly rental rate
-- the body of water the boat travels
+- the body of water the boat travels (location)
 - the type of boat
 - the days of the week the driver is available
 - the maximum capacity of the boat

-Renters can create, update and delete a profile that includes:
+Renters can create, update, and delete a profile that includes:
 - the renter's name
 - the renter's date of birth
 - the credit card number